Natural Whole Foods Cooking & Macrobiotic Kitchen

 What is a macrobiotic diet?

-Macrobiotics supports traditional foods that people ate before the dawn of our modern civilization.
-Thus, the macrobiotic diet emphasizes natural and whole foods such as grains, land and sea vegetables, legumes, beans and bean products, seasonal fruits, seeds, nuts and vegetable oils.
-These foods eaten in season provide a healthy body and a peaceful mind.
-Foods to be avoided are excess animal products (meats, dairy, eggs, honey, fish), refined and processed products (sugar, white flour) and stimulant foods (nicotine, coffee, spices), which seem to contribute to sickness, aggression and disharmony.
+The Macrobiotic Diet embraces traditional foods that people ate before the dawn of our modern civilization.
+Thus, the macrobiotic diet emphasizes natural and whole foods such as whole grains, greens and root vegetables, sea vegetables, legumes, beans and bean products, seasonal fruits, seeds, nuts, vegetable oils, fermented food, and optional small amounts of wild animal foods.
+These foods eaten in season support a healthy body and a peaceful mind.

 A variety of cooking techniques such as steaming, pressure cooking, sauteing, baking, juicing, sprouting, pickling, soaking, fermenting or raw are used to enhance the nutritional value and seasonal energy of food.
 The macrobiotic diet provides guidelines (proportional as well as food-wise) that can be modified depending on one's individual health, personal needs, climate, environment and other considerations.
 Thus it differs from a vegetarian/vegan/raw diet, which does not take such considerations.
 In the context of disease treatment, or for more detailed guidance regarding dietary change, it is recommended that individuals seek advice from a qualified macrobiotic health consultant.